Wells Fargo CEO sorry for 'insensitive comment' on diversity | Business

 Wells Fargo & Co Chief Executive Officer Charles Scharf has apologized for making insensitive remarks around race and diversity, seeking to quell a row over his references to a shortage of talent among minority groups.
 Reuters reported on Tuesday that Scharf had exasperated some Black employees in a Zoom meeting this summer when he reiterated that the bank had trouble reaching diversity goals because there were not enough qualified minority candidates.

 "Across the industry, we have not done enough to improve diversity, especially at senior leadership levels."
-The remarks on a shortage of candidates were widely criticized after the Reuters report was published on Tuesday.
+The remarks on a shortage of candidates were widely criticized by politicians and business leaders after the Reuters report was published on Tuesday.

+Senator Elizabeth Warren, one of the most prominent Wells Fargo critics, said the bank's problem begin with its leadership.
+"Its CEO has an unfathomable blind spot about how and why this giant bank fails to hire, promote, and fairly compensate Black talent – and continues to be a core part of a financial system that scams Black families disproportionately and fuels structural racism in our economy and our society," she said in a statement.

 "Perhaps it's the CEO of Wells Fargo who lacks the talent to recruit Black workers," U.S. Democratic Representative Alexandria Ocasio-Cortez said in a tweet.
 Scharf listed a handful of appointments the bank has made recently as evidence of its commitment to diversity and went on to lay out details of the steps it was taking to recruit more from minorities.